 \subsection{Adaptive \texorpdfstring{$s$}{s}-step GMRES algorithm}

 Using BCGS2 with a partial Chol\-QR factorization in $s$-step GMRES, we can dynamically monitor the growth of the condition number and adjust the block size $s$ to ensure that the orthogonalization process stays within the bounds of the condition number.
-An outline of the resulting adaptive $s$-step GMRES is presented in \cref{alg:adaptsgmres}.
+An outline of the resulting adaptive $s$-step GMRES is presented in \Cref{alg:adaptsgmres}.
 We make a few remarks on the overall algorithm's communication pattern, stability, and other practical aspects.

 The formal proof of the backward stability of the overall algorithm is reserved for future work.
-Here, we provide some conjectures on stability based on established results and verify the stability using numerical experiments in the next section.
+Here, we provide some conjectures on stability based on established results and verify the stability using numerical experiments in \Cref{sec:tests_stability}.